shaka-project/shaka-packager/docs/source/options/dash_options.rst

     Any audio/text tracks tagged with this language will have
     <Role ... value=\"main\" /> in the manifest.
 This allows the player to
     choose the correct default language for the content.

+--allow_approximate_segment_timeline

+    For live profile only.

+    If enabled, segments with close duration (i.e. with difference less than one sample) are considered to have the same duration.
+This enables MPD generator to generate less SegmentTimeline entries.
+If all segments are of the same duration except the last one, we will do further optimization to use SegmentTemplate@duration instead and omit SegmentTimeline completely.

+    Ignored if $Time$ is used in segment template, since $Time$ requires accurate Segment Timeline.